Ejay-3D/MMM-AI/README.md

 ### Additional Info

+For now the animation start as soon as the hotword is detected.
+In the futur we may have an additional notification allowing the talk animation start at the end of user input.

 All other configuration sample from https://github.com/eouia/MMM-HTMLBOX & https://github.com/eouia/MMM-NotificationTrigger are applicable to this module.

 Thanks to Sean : https://github.com/eouia/  who have created this code that I have merged for this module purpose.